ccollicutt/mpls-networking/MICROTIK.md

 ## NOTE - Issue with CHR and MPLS

 MPLS is not working yet with CHR it seems.
+At this point the lab attempts to configure MPLS, then drops back to plain Layer 3 with OSPF.

 ## Overview